-West Virginia Farm Bureau recommends increased tuition sufficient to cover the state’s cost of education for out-of-state and foreign students at state supported colleges and universities.
+West Virginia Farm Bureau recommends tuition sufficient to cover the state’s cost of education for out-of-state and foreign students at state supported colleges and universities.
 We wish to express our concern about methods used to determine residency.

 West Virginia Farm Bureau believes minerals underlying all streams and creeks in West Virginia, except for waterways used for commercial barge traffic, shall be the property of the individuals owning the mineral estate according to the historical property deeds as transferred to the present owner and property tax payer.

 All natural gas or components being transported should be odorized so that leaks can be safely detected.

 West Virginia Farm Bureau recognizes the importance of the oil and natural gas industry to the State of West Virginia and supports the responsible development of this industry, provided adequate protection is afforded to the state’s agricultural and other natural resources.
 Farm Bureau recognizes the importance of private property rights in our society and supports the rights of land and mineral owners to negotiate freely with other parties, but recognizes that certain proposals for unitization for oil and gas extraction may create opportunities for Farm Bureau members which outweigh any objections to the process.